ryantd42/NY-Legislative-Git/2023/A6998A-2023/bill.md

   May 10, 2023
   ___________

- Introduced by M. of A. PAULIN -- read once and referred to the Committee on Health
+ Introduced  by  M. of A. PAULIN, HEVESI, LUNSFORD, SIMON, MEEKS, ARDILA, JACKSON, GONZALEZ-ROJAS, JEAN-PIERRE, BUTTENSCHON, WEPRIN -- read once and referred to the Committee on Health -- reported  and  referred  to the  Committee  on  Ways  and Means -- recommitted to the Committee on Ways and Means in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the public health law, in relation to authorizing a rate increase for early intervention services
+ AN ACT to amend the public health law, in relation to authorizing a rate increase for in-person early intervention services

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 2557 of the public health law is amended by adding a new subdivision 6 to read as follows:
-  6. NOTWITHSTANDING  ANY  INCONSISTENT PROVISION OF LAW OR REGULATION, FOR THE RATE YEAR  COMMENCING  JULY  1,  2024,  THE  COMMISSIONER  SHALL PROVIDE  FOR  AN ELEVEN PERCENT INCREASE IN THE RATES FOR APPROVED COSTS FOR EARLY INTERVENTION SERVICES RENDERED ON OR AFTER SUCH DATE.
+  6. NOTWITHSTANDING ANY INCONSISTENT PROVISION OF  LAW  OR  REGULATION, FOR  THE  RATE  YEAR  COMMENCING  JULY  1,  2024, THE COMMISSIONER SHALL PROVIDE FOR AN ELEVEN PERCENT INCREASE IN THE RATES FOR  APPROVED  COSTS FOR  IN-PERSON  EARLY  INTERVENTION  SERVICES  RENDERED ON OR AFTER SUCH DATE.
   § 2.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11156-02-3
+  LBD11156-03-4